gagneurlab/AbExp-web/README.md

 # AbExp web interface

-This is the web interface for the [AbExp](https://github.com/gagneurlab/abexp) project.
+This is the web interface for the [AbExp](https://github.com/gagneurlab/abexp) project, based on the [AbSplice-web-interface](https://github.com/neverov-am/absplice_web_interface).
 It is a simple web interface that allows users to get the AbExp scores for precomputed variants.
 The web interface is built using the Flask web framework.

 ## Development